rikingurditta/csc494/README.md

 # csc494

-This is my repo for notes I've taken for my CSC494 project on augmenting Nested Cages with IPC.
+This is my repo for notes I've taken for my CSC494 project on augmenting Nested Cages with IPC that I'm doing over the Fall 2022 semester.
+The project is supervised by [Professor Alec Jacobson](https://www.cs.toronto.edu/~jacobson/).

 ## Notes on relevant papers